 The light and brisk First Flush teas focus your attention.
 While the darker teas of the later seasons are more mellow and often have wonderful flavors.

 Relax and enjoy these favorite decaf black teas anytime.
 Though they've had their caffeine removed, their full flavor remains.

 Nowadays tea is coming from more than the "Usual Suspects."
 Please explore these teas from Africa, Indonesia, Southern India and Vietnam.

 The most common perception of black tea as something that puckers our mouths, requiring milk and sugar to soften and soothe it, comes from black tea leaves grown in South Asia.
 Despite the ancient origins of white and green teas in China, black tea is a fairly new discovery, with beginnings dating back to only the 1700’s.
 The Chinese traditionally give a more mellow flavor, compared to the British Legacy Teas, with which the black tea flavor profile is most commonly associated.
 These varieties, including Darjeeling and Ceylon, are grown, oxidized, and rolled across India.

 Please click on the diagram to view a larger version.

 Black teas taste best when brewed between 205° and 212° Fahrenheit.
-If you bring your water past the boiling point, you risk scorching the tea.
 Our wide offering of unique black tea blends results in different optimal temperatures, so it’s best to experiment to find the best temperature range.
 You can use electric water-dispensing pots to heat water to exact temperatures, or you can insert instant-read thermometers to check water temperature prior to pouring over your black tea leaves.